andytudhope/living-blue-book/source/knowledge_repo/index.md

 "To celebrate, or to dwindle into dullness, seems to me the law at work here." — Ben Okri

 "Hold this moment forever, I tell myself; it may never come again." — Pico Iyer

+"as when some Man apart
+Answers aloud the Question in his Heart—1400
+'The Sun of my Perfection is a Glass
+Wherein from _Seeing_ into _Being_ pass
+All who, reflecting as reflected see
+Themselves in Me, and Me in Them: not Me,
+But all of Me that a contracted Eye
+Is comprehensive of Infinity:
+Nor yet _Themselves_: no Selves, but of The All Fractions, from which they split and whither fall.
+As Water lifted from the Deep, again
+Falls back in individual Drops of Rain 1410
+Then melts into the Universal Main.
+All you have been, and seen, and done, and thought, Not _You_ but _I_, have seen and been and wrought"  — Farīd ud-Dīn ʿAṭṭār

 "Today we weep, tonight we dance.
 There is no conclusion to be reached about all this.
 Just coming across such delight and having our hearts opened is precious beyond compare." — Anthony Osler